 - Holter monitoring

 A Holter monitor is a portable device you wear for about 24-72 hours.
 It can detect and record heart irregularities that don’t appear during traditional EKGs.

-The experts at New York Specialty Clinics might recommend you undergo multiple diagnostic procedures to get to the root cause of shortness of breath and develop a treatment plan.
+The experts at New York Medical Vascular Care might recommend you undergo multiple diagnostic procedures to get to the root cause of shortness of breath and develop a treatment plan.

-Seeing a health care professional at the first sign of shortness of breath is ideal, as it could be the sign of a serious problem.
+Seeing a health care professional at the first sign of shortness of breath is ideal, as it could be a sign of a serious problem.

-If you or a loved one experiences shortness of breath, see the experts at New York Specialty Clinics.
-Schedule an appointment by calling the office, booking online, or simply walking into the nearest location today.
+If you or a loved one experiences shortness of breath, see the experts at New York Medical Vascular Care.
+Schedule an appointment by calling the office, booking online, or walking into the nearest location today.

 Do you experience leg fatigue, cramping, and pain?
 You might have Peripheral Vascular Disease.